The accompanying notes form an integral part of these unaudited consolidated financial statements.

 Pursuant to the changes in the Indian income tax laws in fiscal 2007, Minimum Alternate Tax (MAT) has been extended to income in respect of which deduction is claimed under the tax holiday schemes discussed above; consequently, the Company has calculated its tax liability for current domestic taxes after considering MAT.
 The excess tax paid under MAT provisions over and above normal tax liability can be carried forward and set-off against future tax liabilities computed under normal tax provisions.
-The Company was required to pay MAT and accordingly, a deferred tax asset of Rs.
-Nil and Rs.
-165 has been recognized in the statement of financial position as of March 31, 2014 and March 31, 2013 respectively, which can be carried forward for a period of ten years from the year of recognition.
+The Company was not required to pay MAT and accordingly, no deferred tax asset has been recognized in the statement of financial position as of March 31, 2015 and March 31, 2014 respectively, which can be carried forward for a period of ten years from the year of recognition.

 The Company is also subject to US tax on income attributable to its permanent establishment in the United States due to operation of its US branch.

 a) Share capital and share premium

 The company has only one class of equity shares.
 The authorized share capital of the Company is 800,000,000 equity shares of ₹ 10 each.
 Par value of the equity shares is recorded as share capital and the amount received in excess of the par value is classified as share premium.

 The Issued, subscribed and paid-up capital of the Company is 83,732,372 equity shares of ₹ 10 each amounting to ₹ 837.

 The Company has only one class of shares referred to as equity shares having a par value of ₹ 10 each.